Company-of-Candle-Savants/company-of-candle-savants.github.io/_posts/2022-05-16-making_candles.md

 ## Butyl Stearate

 Butyl stearate was also liquid at room temperature, however it was made of a single type of hydrocarbon instead of a mixture.
 We solidified butyl stearate the same way: by adding in paraffin wax.
+Butyl Stearate is a material commonly used in cosmetics.
-It consists of 70% butyl sterate, 25% paraffin wax, and 5% microcrystalline wax.
+The mixture consists of 70% butyl sterate, 25% paraffin wax, and 5% microcrystalline wax.

 Although similar in composition to the mineral oil we found that this mixture was slightly harder.
 The 33.5g weight made an indenture to a depth of 6mm, compared to 10mm for the mineral oil.
 Like the mineral oil, the candle was soft enough